 Mega Man ZX retroactively makes the title "Mega Man Zero" make sense.
 In the ZX series, anyone who can use a Biometal is called a Mega Man (male or female).
 Zero didn't use a Biometal, but Model Z is based on his data, so the term extends naturally to him.

-When Metal Gear Solid was first released, some players thought that the title refer to the newest model of the titular mecha (which is actually called Metal Gear Rex).
+When Metal Gear Solid was first released, some players mistakenly thought that the title refer to the newest model of the titular mecha (which is actually called Metal Gear REX).

 Inverted in case of Rainbow Six.
 Rainbow Six is the codename of the leader, the team is simply called Rainbow.